How to choose a planetary mixer

 1. Do you really need a planetary mixer?

 In terms of application, a planetary mixer has something in common with a number of other kitchen appliances.
-So the main tasks - whipping, kneading dough and mixing ingredients - are also the prerogative of standard mixers - both hand and stationary.
+So the main tasks - whipping, kneading dough and mixing ingredients - are also the prerogative of conventional mixers - both hand and stationary.
 Partially, these functions are duplicated by an immersion blender, but it mixes liquids well, chops and grinds soft products, but it will not be able to whip egg whites well.

 Professional confectioners and experienced amateurs use planetary mixers to prepare various types of dough, create cream or ganache, whip cream and egg whites.
 Why?
 These devices cope with their tasks better than their competitors: they work faster, provide the best mixing uniformity, and are ready for higher loads.